streamnative/function-mesh-website/docs/functions/produce-function-log.md

 - [4] `Property`: it is a name-value pair that represents the [log levels](/functions/function-crd.md#log-levels) available for a Pulsar function.
 - [5] `Appenders`: represents the destination that the logs are delivered to.
 - [6] `Loggers`: represents a class or module type that is used to perform logging.
-- [7] `additivity`:indicates whether log messages will be duplicated if multiple `<Logger>` entries overlap.
+- [7] `additivity`: indicates whether log messages will be duplicated if multiple `<Logger>` entries overlap.
 If it is set to `false`, it means to prevent duplication of log messages when one or more `<Logger>` entries contain classes or modules that overlap.
-- [8] `AppenderRef`: allows you to output the log to a destination that is specified in the `Appender` section.
+- [8] `AppenderRef`: allows you to output the log to a destination that is specified in the `Appenders` section.

 ## Produce logs for Pulsar functions

-To produce logs for a Pulsar functions, follow these steps.
+This section describes how to produce logs for a Pulsar functions, follow these steps.

-::: tabs
+### Produce logs for a Java function

-@@@ Java
+To produce logs for a Java function, follow these steps.

 1. Specify a log topic when you run a Java function.